 Long term CCT closure east of Bethesda, for Purple Line construction

 The Purple Line Transit Partners announced on 8/29/2017 that to construct the Purple Line Project, the trail east of Bethesda will close on Tuesday, September 5, 2017 for four to five years.
-This is the mostly unpaved trail between Woodmont Avenue in Bethesda and Talbot Avenue in Silver Spring, also called the GeorgeTown Branch Trail.
-It will re-open as a paved trail next to the Purple Line, extended into downtown Silver Spring.
-For more information on the project and to see the signed alternate route:
+This is the mainly unpaved trail between Woodmont Avenue in Bethesda and Talbot Avenue in Silver Spring, also called the GeorgeTown Branch Trail.
+It will re-open as a grade-separated paved trail next to the Purple Line, extended into downtown Silver Spring.
+For more information on the project and to see the signed official alternate route:

 Capital Crescent Trail Detour due to Repairs to Upper Potomac Interceptor at Foundry Branch